 Please visit the Admissions page for detailed information about course materials and fees.

 The Doctor of Education (Ed.D). in Leadership prepares graduate students to contribute to their professional communities as leaders who address real-world problems through evidence-based decision-making.
 Students engage with other professionals in their specific fields, including partners ranging from school districts and state government to businesses and nonprofits, to apply skills and knowledge to complex problems of practice.
-Doctoral students select one of seven areas of emphasis.
+Doctoral students select one of eight areas of emphasis.

 In addition to highly interactive, project-based coursework, students will pursue original research in leadership culminating with a dissertation.
 A faculty advisor and a doctoral committee will provide guidance.